Simamsm/recommender_system/README.md

 ## How to Use

 1. **Run the Script**:
-   - Execute the Python script (`recommender_system.ipynb`) and provide a query, such as "funny videos of pets".
+   - Execute the Python script (`recommender_system_flag_embedding.ipynb`) and provide a query, such as "funny videos of pets".
 The system will return the top relevant video titles.

 2. **Testing**:
    - Experiment with different queries to see various recommendations.